LeRicNet/systemtwo/README.md

 ## Get Started Now

-This software was developed on Mac OS X 11.6, and
+This software was developed on Mac OS X 11.6, and is currently not supported for machines running Windows.

  - Req 1: [GitHub CLI (i.e., gh)](https://github.com/cli/cli)